 This will result in a payment calendar that is even farther behind schedule since we are now expecting payments on weekends as well.

-Lastly, you can also select the option to "Include Pending Transactions", which will further improve the accuracy of the payment calendar calculations.
+Lastly, you can also select the option to "Include Pending Transactions" for ACHWorks or USAePay collections, which will further improve the accuracy of the payment calendar calculations.